 Shaanxi China Travel Guide

-Standing ahead of the Terracotta Army has a profound connection to ancient history and human endeavor.
+Standing prior to the Terracotta Army has a profound connection to ancient history plus of mankind endeavor.
 Witnessing the scale and detail of this underground army instills a sense of awe and wonder.

 As you pedal along the ancient ramparts, you gaze upon the two preserved historical core and the modern, sprawling city, creating a powerful contrast.

-The sights, sounds, and aromas of street food, the special combination of Chinese and Islamic architecture in the Great Mosque, and the bustling daily existence forge a sensory experience one-of-a-kind.
+The sights, sounds, and aromas of street food, the special combination of Chinese and Islamic the style of buildings in the Great Mosque, and the bustling daily existence forge a sensory experience one-of-a-kind.

-Your time in Xi'a is set to be a journey of discovery.
+Your time in Xi'a is going to be a journey of discovery.

 It leaves you with lasting memories.